sartography/SpiffWorkflow/doc/bpmn/organization.rst

 theory, will help us to re-use sections of business logic, but it will also allow us to treat groups of work as a unit.

 Subprocesses come in two different flavors.
-In this workflow we see an 'expanded' subprocess.
+In this workflow we see an Expanded Subprocess.
 Unfortunately, we can't collapse an expanded subprocess within BPMN.js, so expanded subprocesses are mainly useful for conceptualizing a group of tasks as a unit.

 It also possible to refer to external subprocesses via a Call Activity Task.
-This allows us to 'call' a separate workflow in a different file by referencing the ID of the called workflow.
-This allows us to simplify and re-use business logic.
+This allows us to 'call' a separate workflow in a different file by referencing the ID of the called workflow, which can simplify business logic and make it re-usable.

 We'll expand 'Fulfill Order' into sub tasks -- retrieving the product and shipping the order -- and create an Expanded Subprocess.